-Epilepsy is a disorder that results from the surges in electrical signals inside the brain, causing recurring seizures.
 Seizure symptoms vary.
-Some people with epilepsy simply stare blankly for a few seconds during a seizure, while others have full-fledged convulsions.
+Some people with epilepsy simply stare blankly for a few seconds during a seizure, while others repeatedly twitch their arms or legs.

-About 2 in 100 people in the United States will experience an unprovoked seizure once in life.
+About 1 in 100 people in the United States may have an unprovoked seizure once in life.
 However, a solitary seizure doesn't mean you have epilepsy.
 At least two unprovoked seizures are generally required for an epilepsy diagnosis.

 Even mild seizures may require treatment because they can be dangerous during activities such as driving or swimming.
-Treatment — which generally includes medications and sometimes surgery — usually eliminates or reduces the frequency and intensity of seizures.
-Many children with epilepsy even outgrow the condition with age.
+Treatment, which generally includes medications or sometimes surgery, may eliminate or reduce the frequency and intensity of seizures.
+Some children with epilepsy even outgrow the condition with age.

 Because epilepsy is caused by abnormal activity in brain cells, seizures can affect any process your brain coordinates.
-A seizure can produce:
+A seizure can produce symptoms such as:

 Symptoms vary depending on the type of seizure.
 In most cases, a person with epilepsy will tend to have the same type of seizure each time, so the symptoms will be similar from episode to episode.